 What seafood would be added to authentic Cioppino?

 Originating in San Francisco, it makes sense that classic, authentic Cioppino recipes contain fish and seafood from the Pacific Ocean.
 This often included-

 - Dungeness crab

 - Any fish found in the Pacific- halibut is a popular choice.

 I tried to keep this recipe as authentic as possible, but you’ll notice that I added some salmon to the pot.
 While salmon is also found in the Pacific, it isn’t as “popular” given that it isn’t a white fish.

 What is the Difference Between Cioppino and Bouillabaisse

 The differences between Cioppino and Bouillabaisse aren’t huge, but they’re worth noting-

 - Cioppino.
 Cioppino is made with a rich and comforting tomato-based broth made with local “catch of the day” fish and seafood native off the West Coast of California.
 Cioppino contains loads of seafood often served in the shell.

 - Bouillabaisse.
 Bouillabaisse is a hearty French stew, much like Cioppino, but is unique in that it contains saffron.
 The broth, while it contains some tomatoes, is not considered a true tomato-based broth.
 Other defining ingredients include white wine, potatoes, fennel, orange peel, and scorpion fish.
 Since scorpion fish is native to Provence, France, some say that true Bouillabaisse is only made in this particular location.

 How to make Cioppino

 Making Cioppino is super easy.
 First, you’ll prepare the soup base which is made with a mix of vegetables, loads of tomatoes, white wine, and either fish or clam broth.

 Not sure where to find fish and clam broth?
 You can find each of these pantry essentials at most major supermarkets in the canned tuna or seafood section.
-I don’t have a preference, so in the case of this Cioppino Recipe, I used one can of each clam and fish stock.
+I don’t have a preference, so in the case of this recipe, I used one can of each clam and fish stock.